Coronavirus Disease Update - March 23rd, 2020

 "Enough is enough – go home and stay home" Justin Trudeau

 March, 23, 2010.
-If it wouldn't have been for CODIV-19, I don't think I would have shared what I'm about to share with you, internet users who, like me, are probably fighting anxiety.
+If it wouldn't have been for CODIV-19, I don't think I would have shared this series of stay at home 1 and on with you, internet users who, like me, are probably fighting anxiety.
 We all hope our friends and relatives are in good health and we all are trying to survive physically and emotionally, no matter what.

 My story with my parents has nothing to do with our common enemy of today.
 My story is about emotional issues.
 Both my parents and grand-parents had emotional issues with consequences that, unfortunately, included anger, withdrawal and anxiety.

 There was no time or not much time to "love and nurture' the children.
 Survival was at the top of everybody's list.
-To survive they needed all their strength, skills, efforts, determination, ingenuity...
+To survive both my parents and grand-parents needed all their strength, skills, efforts, determination, ingenuity ...

 One of my grand-fathers was a plumber and an exceptionally strong man I'm proud to say.
-My other grand-father was an accountant, but there was no job, therefore no money and nothing like the "work at home blog 1" of the present days.
+My other grand-father was an accountant, but there was no job, therefore no money and nothing like the "stay at home 1" of the present pandemic days although there may be similarities.